From the grassroots to the halls of Congress Montanans deserve someone who truly represents them.

 As your next Congresswoman I will go to Washington D.C. with a bold vision rooted in Montana values while looking to the future.
 We know the political process is not working.
 That’s why I’m focused on developing community solutions to address real problems while fighting for the federal resources we need.

-Having taken heed of my mother’s advice as a child to be careful not to be blown about like a tumbleweed in the breeze, I learned to especially stand up to the political winds experienced as a state Senator and as an advocate for all Montanans.
+I took my mother’s advice as a child to be careful not to be blown about like a tumbleweed in the breeze.
+As a state Senator and as an advocate for all Montanans, I learned to stand up to political winds.

-I, too, understand the struggle of juggling a young family with minimum wage jobs while paying for college, providing childcare and doing your best at getting kids off to school.
-Having gone through those stressful times myself, I will bring those experiences with me to represent Montanans doing the same today to make a better future for themselves tomorrow.
+I, too, understand the struggle of juggling a young family with minimum wage jobs while paying for college, providing childcare and doing your best to get kids off to school.
+Having gone through those stressful times myself, I will bring those experiences with me to represent Montanans striving today to make a better future for themselves tomorrow.

 My professional career spans over 14 years as Executive Director of the Western Heritage Center in Billings and 10 years as Executive Director of the Foundation for Community Vitality.

-As a founding member of the Absaroka Beartooth Wilderness Association where we created a sustainable volunteer base of support for the fourth largest wilderness area in the United States that provides everything from trail maintenance and education outreach.
+Along with other founding members of the Absaroka Beartooth Wilderness Association we created a sustainable volunteer base of support for the fourth largest wilderness area in the United States.
+Those volunteers provide everything from trail maintenance and education outreach.

-In 2005, I was elected to the Montana Senate and served on the Judiciary, Local Government and Public Health Committees and was appointed to the Legislative Audit Committee and National Council of State Legislature Economic Development, Trade and Cultural Affairs Committee.
+In 2005, I was elected to the Montana Senate and served for two terms.
+I served on the Judiciary, Local Government and Public Health Committees and was appointed to the Legislative Audit Committee and National Council of State Legislature Economic Development, Trade and Cultural Affairs Committee.

 I sponsored and directed legislation that established the Governor’s Historic and Cultural Advisory Council.

-Currently, I am Vice Chair and Investment Committee Chair of the Northwest Area Foundation, funded by James J. Hill who started the Great Northern Railway.
+Currently, I am Vice Chair and Investment Committee Chair of the Northwest Area Foundation, an organization dedicated to reducing poverty and achieving sustainable prosperity.
 I also serve on the Montana State Fund Board and the American Craft Council Board.

 My home in Billings is made complete with China, a Bernese Mountain Dog, a certified therapy animal.